 “Some of these women come with the will to become more productive and independent but they lack the essential tools to implement their plans including basic legal documents.
 The shelter helps them with that so that they can resume their education, apply for a job or to start their own business after the training they receive at the shelter”, Giza shelter supervisor explains.

 “I came to the shelter in a very bad health condition.
 The supervisor immediately took me to the hospital,” says LH*.
 “Being here and after spending some time getting the psychosocial support needed, I started to take action to rebuild my life.
 I filed a divorce case against my [abusive] husband but most importantly, being a graduate of Law School - and with the help of the shelter’s supervisor - I am starting a new a job as a trainee in a lawyer's office”.

 With the support of the progamme, the Ministry of Social Solidarity adopted bylaws in early 2020 to increase shelters’ accessibility and facilitate the process of admission, allowing women survivors of trafficking, non-Egyptians and women living with disabilities to receive shelters’ services for at least six months with their dependents.
 Today, the shelters serve as a haven to many women and their children, helping them to start a new phase of their lives that is free from violence and full of hope.

-*Note: Name changed to protect the identity of the survivor.
+*Note: Names changed to protect the identity of the survivors.